rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 Bird S, Dale R, Dorr BJ, et al. (2008) The acl anthology reference corpus: A reference dataset for bibliographic research in computational linguistics.
 In: *Proceedings of the sixth international conference on language resources and evaluation (lrec 2008)*, 2008.
 European Language Resources Association (ELRA).

+Boland K and Krüger F (2019) Distant supervision for silver label generation of software mentions in social scientific publications.
+In: *Proceedings of the 4th joint workshop on bibliometric-enhanced information retrieval and natural language processing for digital libraries*, 2019, pp. 15–27.

 Boland K, Ritze D, Eckert K, et al. (2012) Identifying references to datasets in publications.
 In: *International conference on theory and practice of digital libraries*, 2012, pp. 150–161.
 Springer.

 Eckle-Kohler J, Nghiem T-D and Gurevych I (2013) Automatically assigning research methods to journal articles in the domain of social sciences.
 In: *Proceedings of the 76th asis&T annual meeting: Beyond the cloud: Rethinking information boundaries*, 2013, p.
 44. American Society for Information Science.